 Then they paint over it with blue watercolor paint.

 The white crayon shows through.
-Here’s a sample for you to print and use.

 The key is to not use too much water or water color paint, just enough to brush over the white crayon.
 You can mix in black watercolor with the blue to get a stormy look if the writing piece incorporates stormy weather.

 Place the plastic page protector in a vertical position with the holes on the left

 Apply the blue tempera paint vertically, painting top to bottom.
 Cover the plastic page.